lancesmithcc/astro/tasks.md

 ### Status

 ✅ **COMPLETED** – Card energy language now uses recognizable descriptive terms.

+### Reliability of Tarot Card Images
+- [x] Switch to a reliable, cached image proxy (`images.weserv.nl`) for all card images to prevent broken loads.
+- [ ] Monitor app in production for any residual missing‐image reports and introduce further fallbacks if needed.